 These two organizations have specific underwriting criteria for the loans they buy, and those criteria “trickle” down into the primary market where loans are generated.
 In other words, the mortgage requirements and rules set forth by Fannie Mae and Freddie Mac can directly affect a borrower’s ability to qualify for a home loan.

-That’s why this recent announcement by the two GSEs has generated headlines.
+That’s why this recent announcement by one of the GSEs has generated headlines.
 They have announced that they will allow a higher level of debt for borrowers.
 This means that some people who might have been denied for a mortgage loan in the past could qualify in the near future.
 And going forward, it broadens the pool of potential borrowers.

 Rule Change: Debt Ratio Limit Increased from 45% to 50%